 Beach Life in Bangladesh

-The next morning I continue my journey towards my destination Kuakata.
-One of the main tourist destinations in Southern Bangladesh, famous for Kuakata Beach from which sunrise and sunset can both be admired.
+The next morning I continue my journey towards my next destination: Kuakata.
+One of the most famous destinations in Southern Bangladesh next to Chittagong – although famous is relative when talking about Bangladesh.
+On Kuakata Beach, both sunrise and sunset can be admired from the same spot.
 After the crowds and craziness of India, this is just what I needed.
 With a good book I enjoy some relatively quiet days on the beach.
 At some point even the crowd of locals that have been following me through town started losing their interest in me.

 Petting a wild crocodile in Bangladesh was definitely one of the most memorable moments of my travel life so far.
 Did you also make any crazy or unexpected experiences while travelling that remain in your head until today?
 Let me know in the comment section below.